Country Report for Lebanon

 Corporal punishment is lawful in early childhood care and in day care for older children under the provision for “discipline” of children in article 186 of the Penal Code.
-We are seeking to establish the effect of the 2014 reform of this provision.

 The education of Palestinian refugee students is the responsibility of the UN Relief and Works Agency (UNRWA).
 Corporal punishment was banned in UNRWA schools in 1993.
 The Educational Technical Instructions circulated to UNRWA schools define corporal punishment and unacceptable disciplinary measures.

 In 2006, the Government stated its commitment to securing legal prohibition of corporal punishment in schools.
 In 2008, legislation was being drafted to prohibit all corporal punishment but we have no further information.

 Corporal punishment is considered unlawful as a disciplinary measure in penal institutions under Law 422 for the Protection of Juvenile Delinquents and Endangered Juveniles 2002, but it is not explicitly prohibited.

 Corporal punishment is unlawful as a sentence for crime.
 It is not a permitted measure for offenders under the age of 18 years under Law 422 for the Protection of Juvenile Delinquents and Endangered Juveniles 2002.

 By Law No. 286 of 30 April 2014

 30 March 2017, CRC/C/LBN/Q/4-5/Add.1, Reply to list of issues, para.
 1